 So if you want to use the custom DNS server on all Wi-Fi networks, you will need to repeat these steps for each network.
 This is necessary to ensure that your private DNS server is active and functioning properly on all networks.

 Please note, iOS doesn’t support private DNS natively like Android.
-So, this won’t encrypt the DNS requests, unless you do some additional work mentioned over here.
+So, this won’t encrypt the DNS requests, unless you do some additional work mentioned over below:

 Setting up a private DNS on your devices can be a simple yet effective way to enhance the privacy of your online activities.

-By encrypting the connection between your device and the DNS server, you can prevent third parties from intercepting and viewing your DNS requests.
+By encrypting the connection between your device and the DNS server, you can prevent third parties (ISP, your government, etc.) from intercepting and viewing your DNS requests.
 This can help protect your data from being tracked or monitored, as well as prevent DNS spoofing attacks.

-PS: Though people assume VPN as one-stop privacy solutions, let’s check out if VPN’s can be tracked and how to maximize anonymity.
+PS: Though people assume VPNs as one-stop privacy solutions, let’s check out if VPN’s can be tracked and how to maximize anonymity.